Our Disclosure

 Secured credit cards are easier to get when your credit rating is damaged.
 This is useful since it means you can use them to repair your credit.

-For those that offer rewards, such as the Neo Secured Card, it also means you earn rewards or cash back with every purchase.
+For those that offer rewards, such as the KOHO Prepaid Mastercard, it also means you earn rewards or cash back with every purchase.

 Cons of a Secured Credit Card